 A significant portion of the Company's business is the production of military and industrial electronic equipment for use by the U.S. and foreign governments and certain industrial customers.
-Sales to two domestic customers and one foreign customer (based in United Kingdom) accounted for 47% and 12%, respectively of total sales in fiscal 2014.
-Sales to two domestic customers and one foreign customer (based in United Kingdom) accounted for 45% and 18%, respectively of total sales in fiscal 2013.
+Sales to three domestic customers accounted for approximately 61% total sales in fiscal 2015.
+Sales to two domestic customers and one foreign customer (based in United Kingdom) accounted for approximately 47% and 12%, respectively of total sales in fiscal 2014.

-Export sales in fiscal 2014 and fiscal 2013 were approximately \$3,030,000 and \$2,671,000, respectively.
+Export sales in fiscal 2015 and fiscal 2014 were approximately \$2,384,000 and \$3,030,000, respectively.